Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 <p class="caption">(\#fig:chthreeboxplotexample)Segmented histogram and box-whisker plots</p>
 </div>

-In this case, it is much easier to interpret the data.
+This data is easier to interpret in this fashion.
 The IQR is skewed much higher and we clearly have a larger median value.
 Why use median instead of the mean?
 The median is a safer interpretation when you are looking at non-normal distributions (distributions with skew).
 It is actually best to look at both of them, but we will get to that.

 We'll explore one more type of basic plot.
 A violin plot will blend a density plot and boxplot.
 The following code produces the plot in figure \@ref(fig:chthreeticketsviolin).